Many of the concepts introduced in

 #> <chr> <chr> <chr> <dbl> <dbl>

-#> # ℹ 110 more rowsNotice that the name of the expert has been anonymised and assigned
+#> # ℹ 110 more rowsNotice that the name of the expert is not anonymised in this case and

 cat_get_data(my_elicitation, topic = "topic_2", option = "option_1")